oss-slu/oss-slu.github.io/docs/projects/coredesk/about.md

 ---
 id: about
-title: SLU Open Project
+title: CoreDesk
 custom_edit_url: null
 ---

 ## Overview

-SLU Open Project is a web-based work management tool that enables shared service providers in universities and similar contexts.
+CoreDesk is a web-based work management tool that enables shared service providers in universities and similar contexts.
 It was originally built to support the SLU Center for Additive Manufacturing (SLU-CAM), and is expanding to support a variety of use cases.

 ## Information